MooersLab/modular-annotated-bibliography-bibtex-org-mode/README.md

 It is one of several methods for working with the knowledge gleaned from reading.
 The classic annotated bibliography limits the annotation to one paragraph.

-In contrast, our modern approach is to make the annotation as long and detailed as needed for self-study.
+In contrast, our modern approach makes the annotation as long and detailed as needed for self-study.
 It is also not limited to prose.
 It can include graphical objects of various types to accelerate recall of the paper's content.